Ericple/NodeVMS/README.md

 ## Extend
 ---
-You can develop plugins for nodevms using JavaScript, there will be a chart showing all the API available once the beta release is out.
+You can develop plugins for nodevms using TypeScript, there will be a chart showing all the API available once the beta release is out.